AdamEisfeld/vue-blox/website/docs/docs/what-is-vue-blox.md

 # What Is Vue Blox?

-Vue Blox was designed to solve the problem of rendering dynamic user-generated content while constraining that content to a selection of specific Vue components.
+Vue Blox provides a mechanism for rendering - and updating, in realtime - Vue Components mapped to JS objects.
+These JS objects could come from:
+- Parsing JSON, perhaps from an API call (eg: A/B testing entire page layouts or individual sections)
+- Dynamic user-generated content within the browser (eg: A website with UI for designing a page or blog)
+- Computed objects built at runtime based on various conditions (eg: dynamic forms)

 If you've ever integrated the Slack API into one of your projects, Vue Blox is very similar to Slack's [BlockKit API](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiZ3Ljc4vn7AhVGheAKHbCQB6QQFnoECA0QAQ&url=https://api.slack.com/block-kit&usg=AOvVaw3968Lct0SGECMdK_62GKu0), with a little more power (2-way data binding, mustache templates, plugin support, etc.).

 In it's simplest form, Vue Blox allows you to:

 - Optionally register Vue Blox globally within your Vue application, via the [registerBlox](/docs/api/composables/register-blox) composable.
-- Create a [BloxCatalog](/docs/api/classes/blox-catalog) of Vue components, where each component is mapped to a specific string identifier, via the [getBloxCatalog](/docs/api/composables/get-blox-catalog) composable.
-- Create a [BloxBindings](/docs/api/classes/blox-bindings) instance storing reactive references to mutable (v-model) props within a subset of these components, via the [getBloxBindings](/docs/api/composables/get-blox-bindings) composable.
-- Create a [BloxView](/docs/api/classes/blox-view) view model describing the subset of components you wish to render, including props to provide to those views, props that should be bound to your BloxBindings, and nested components to insert into slots of those components, via the [getBloxView](/docs/api/composables/get-blox-view) composable.
+- Create a map (or "catalog") of components.
+The keys of the catalog represent which "type" values correspond to which Vue Components you wish to render, and the values are those components.
+- Optionally create a map of variables to provide to your rendered components, allowing you to use the "bind:" specifier within your views to bind props of your components to variables (2-way, allowing you to both provide initial state to your components and have your components update that state as the user interacts with them)
+- Create a view (any JS object that has a "type" property with a value corresponding to one of the keys in your catalog).
+You can nest child views recursively by using the "slot:" specifier and providing a slot name that corresponds to a slot in the actual components that will be rendered.
-- Pass your BloxCatalog, BloxBindings, and BloxView instances to a [BloxComponent](/docs/api/components/blox-component) to render the components defined in your view / catalog, mapped to your bindings.
+- Pass your catalog, variables, and view to a [BloxComponent](/docs/api/components/blox-component) to render the components defined in your view / catalog, bound to your variables.